 This is the most varied list in terms of types of games.
 These games are not focused that much on action and shooting like the previous ones, but still, they find a way to incorporate gyro aiming:

 Breath of the Wild

 Pokémon Legends: Arceus

 Sub Level Zero Redux

 Super Mario Odyssey

 Sword Art Online Fatal Bullet

 Do keep in mind that while Splatoon sets the bar pretty high with its motion controls, they are not as responsive in each game.
-How well the gyro responds to your movements varies from title to title, as not every developer put´s as much attention in implementing this type of controls.
+How well the gyro responds to your movements varies from title to title, as not every developer put´s as much attention into implementing this type of control.

 Don´t go buying any title just because you want to scratch your shooter itch.
 I would recommend, as always, to at least read some reviews first to see if the controllers work as intended.
 If you want to see this same list, but for the PlayStation 4, check out our article here.
 We also have a list of Switch games compatible with the Mario Kart Wheel.

 And of course, if you want to play some shooting games with the gyro you will need a compatible controller as well.
 Head over to our collection of Joy-Con and Pro Controllers to find the one that most suits you.